Bitmaps and Raster Images

-Everything you see on your screen or digital TV at home is made up of tiny bits of information called pixels.
-Each pixel by itself is just a small point of color but when you have many of these points, you can begin to make out shapes.
+Everything you see on your screen or digital TV at home is comprised of tiny bits of information called pixels.
+Each pixel by itself is just a small point of color, but when you have many of these points, you can begin to make out shapes.
 The greater the number of the pixels in any given area, the sharper and clearer your image will look.
-When in image has many pixels it is oftener referred to as a “high resolution image”.
-One way to introduce students to the concept of pixels is by using old video games such as Donkey Kong or PacMan.
-Older games could not handle having lots of pixels because of limitations by the hardware of their time so the pixels that make up the image are visible to the naked eye.
+When an image has many pixels it is oftener referred to as a “high resolution image”.
+One way I introduce students to the concept of pixels is by using old video games such as Donkey Kong or PacMan since the 8-bit design makes it very easy to see how pixels were used.
+Older games could not handle having lots of pixels because of limitations by the hardware of their time, so the pixels that make up the image are visible to the naked eye.

-Software that uses pixels to alter images is known as bitmapping.
-A bitmap image is essentially an image that is made up of “bits of information”, i.e. pixels.
+Software that uses pixels to alter images is known as bit mapping.
+A bitmap is essentially an image made up of “bits of information”, i.e. pixels.
 Each bit has 2 pieces of information:

 It is quite literally a “map of bits”.
-Photoshop is an excellent tool to teach students about Bitmap based software.
+Photoshop is an excellent tool to teach students about Bitmap-based software.
 It is very rare to find an image in a poster, magazine, or other publication that has not been retouched in some way or another.
-These techniques can be used to correct and make adjustments to images taken with the camera and prepare them prior to printing or posting them.
+These techniques can correct and make adjustments to images taken with the camera and prepare them before printing or posting them.
 Photoshop was originally intended as a tool for photographers to use in place of what they do in the darkroom.
-Since then it has come a very long way!
+Since then, it has come a very long way!

 The example below demonstrates student work.
-The assignment required students to enhance using Levels, Curves, Hue and Saturation, and Color Balance as well as use of the Clone Stamp.
+The assignment required students to enhance using Levels, Curves, Hue and Saturation, and Color Balance, as well as the use of the Clone Stamp.

 Students discover how to use Photoshop to create surreal images.
-In the example below, the cyborg was created by using a 3D rendered head and images of various computer parts and wires that were put together and retouched to appear as though they are part of the cyborg’s body.
+In the example below, the cyborg was created by using a 3D-rendered head and images of various computer parts and wires that were put together and retouched to appear as part of the cyborg’s body.

-In the examples above and below, students worked with several images to create a fantasy composite which included an image of themselves shot in front of a green screen.
+In the examples above and below, students worked with several images to create a fantasy composite, including an image of themselves shot in front of a green screen.